Skip to content

 Junior/Senior Halls

 Housing primarily junior and senior students.
-These areas accommodate four, five, or six people.
+These areas accommodate four, five, six, or eight people.
+Clark is pleased to offer townhouse style apartment for Clark students in partnership with Worcester State University at nearby Chandler Village.

 rlh housing